ITRS-Group/cordial/tools/geneos/USAGE.md

 gateway    localhost  5.14.3          current      2023-09-05T11:02:15Z  /opt/geneos/packages/gateway/5.14.3
 ```

-> 💡 You can also choose to have this information in CSV or JSON formats, for further processing.
+> 💡 You can also output this information in CSV or JSON formats, for further processing.
 Use the `--help` or `-h` flag to any command to see the options available.

 In the output above you will see the following columns: